 In place of swap fees, an administration fee is charged.
 Fees for major currency pairs will be under $10, while minors will be under $20.
 Exotic currency pairs will be higher.

 City Index is a market maker.
 This simply means they are the counterparty to every trade you do.

 As the dealing desk broker, City Index incorporates their fees into their spreads, this means there are no commissions.

 With the above explanation in mind, the Pepperstone Standard account spreads can be fairly compared to both City Index accounts.
 The Pepperstone Razor account spreads are cheaper but don’t take into account the commission that will be added with your trade.

 A look at these spreads and we can quickly see that using MetaTrader 4 with City Index is going to be the most costly option.
-If you are looking to trade with the MetaTrader platform, you would be better to trade with Pepperstone (or most other brokers) than City Index.
+If you are looking to trade with the MetaTrader platform, it would be better to trade with Pepperstone (or most other brokers) than City Index.

-If you are dealing with Pepperstone Razor Account then you will have a commission of $3.50 each way (when using MetaTrader 4/5).
+If you are dealing with Pepperstone Razor Account, then you will have a commission of $3.50 each way (when using MetaTrader 4/5).

-While only a very basic comparison, if Peppersonte Razor spreads are 0.16, City Index CFD spreads are 0.73 (see the table) and 1 pip = $10 (standard lots).
+While only a very basic comparison, if Pepperstone Razor spreads are 0.16, City Index CFD spreads are 0.73 (see the table) and 1 pip = $10 (standard lots).
 Then we can surmise the following:

 From this example, we can see that a commission account is likely to be cheaper than a spread only account.
-Both forex brokers offer variable spreads so both Razor and CFD accounts are likely to vary from the example.
+Both forex brokers offer variable spreads, so both Razor and CFD accounts are likely to vary from the example.